mayankt25/Zing_Chat/README.md

-# Zing Chat
+# Zing Chat - Chat With Your Friends

-A Modern, Fast Chat Flutter Application.
+Zing Chat is a simple Flutter-based chat application that allows users to communicate in real-time.